tallguyjenks/DevLog/DevLog/n.md

 - TODO guest network for people visiting the house to keep them off the main network
   - ![guest network](/assets/images/2022-01-08-12-42-25.png)
 - TODO [free zapier like integration that can be run locally in a docker container](https://n8n.io/)
+- TODO run in a windows container or something: <https://www.tripplite.com/products/power-alert-local>

 ---